gitlabhq/gitlabhq/doc/release/monthly.md

 For GitLab EE, push to the subscribers repo.

+Make sure the branch is marked 'protected' on each of the remotes you pushed to.

 NOTE: You might not have the rights to push to master on dev.
 Ask Dmitriy.

 ### **7. Publish blog for new release**